BobbyTherio/bobbytherio/README.md

-### Hi there 👋, I'm Bobby and I am an Experienced IT Analyst in Telecom Infrastructure and Assets Management.
+<h1> Hi there 👋, I'm Bobby </h1>
+<h3>and I am an Experienced IT Analyst in Telecom Infrastructure and Assets Management.
 Skilled in Computer Hardware, Computer Networking and Customer Service.
-Graduated from O'Sullivan College of Quebec as a Network Specialist and University of Calgary as a Full-Stack Developer.
+Graduated from O'Sullivan College of Quebec as a Network Specialist and University of Calgary as a Full-Stack Developer.</h3>

 <!--
 **BobbyTherio/bobbytherio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.